singingwolfboy/netlify-home/_posts/2015-6-2-netlify-news-no-3.md

  **Specify your ruby / node version**

 Locking down the exact version of all your dependencies is really important if you want to guarantee reliable builds.
-Now netlify enables you to lock down the exact version of the programming language used to build your site!
+Now Netlify enables you to lock down the exact version of the programming language used to build your site!

  If you're using Ruby, just add a .ruby-version file to the root of your repository with the version of Ruby you're using.
 We currently only support version 2.1.2 and 2.2.1, but we'll add more versions to our [build image](http://netlify.us2.list-manage.com/track/click?u=3ca88a0cd26d026e590224d67&amp;id=87b38a4e88&amp;e=c456464faf) on request.